Ujjawall12/ArthSetu/blockchain/README.md

-# ArthSetu Blockchain Integration
+# VittaSutra Blockchain Integration

-This directory contains a local blockchain setup using Hardhat for the ArthSetu platform, allowing transparent tracking of government funds and projects.
+This directory contains a local blockchain setup using Hardhat for the VittaSutra platform, allowing transparent tracking of government funds and projects.

 ## Prerequisites